rajeshthangaraj1/doge-hackathon/README.md

-# DOGE Hackathon - RAG - Document Search with Chat
+# DOGE Hackathon - Energy Efficiency in Government

 This project is a Retrieval-Augmented Generation (RAG) system that allows users to upload documents, store them in a vector database, and query them using a conversational AI assistant powered by GROK model.